 PARTNERS FOR THE DEVELOPMENT OF LATIN AMERICA

-In less than 10 years LAIF has managed to position itself as a strategic partner in Latin America to implement actions in favor of sustainable development.
+In less than 10 years, LAIF has managed to position itself as a key strategic partner in Latin America in the implementation of actions in favor of sustainable development.
 For the implementation of projects, LAIF works in partnership with:

 - Regional and multilateral development banks: the Central American Bank for Economic Integration (CABEI), the Development Bank of Latin

 America (CAF) and the Inter-American Development Bank (IDB) are the main implementing partners and/or co-financiers.

 - Other actors: national governments, the private sector, and national development banks can co-finance or implement specific investments.